cosmic-heart/cosmic-heart.github.io/_posts/2025-10-20-feature-fetch-optimization.md

 ### Conclusion

 Through careful analysis and architectural redesign, we built Fast Feature Fetch, a distributed, parallel system that achieves an **8× speedup** in feature fetching.
 What previously took 72 hours for 1M samples now completes in approximately 10 hours.
 It is production-ready and has been processing millions of feature fetches reliably.
-With additional optimizations (discussed in Future Work), we could potentially achieve another 2× improvement.

-##### Future Work

-While Fast Feature Fetch shows strong performance, there are a few more ways to improve it:

-**1. Migration to Compute-Optimized Instances**

-By reducing memory usage through batching and the new request flow, we can now use compute-optimized instances that provide more CPU resources for the same workload.
-This increases CPU capacity and supports higher throughput.

-#### 2. CPU-Based Autoscaling for Feature Service

-Consistently high CPU utilization now allows the Feature Service to autoscale based on real demand.
-We can scale up when needed and scale down during idle periods, reducing waste and improving efficiency.

-These changes make the system faster and more resource efficient.

-This makes Fast Feature Fetch not just faster, but dramatically more cost-efficient.